 - Data profile: Provides a snapshot of the personal data your organization stores in Microsoft 365.
 This page helps you visualize where personal data lives, what types are the most prevalent in your organization, and how many different types exist across locations in your Microsoft 365 environment.
 You can also explore personal data from this location.

-As your data changes and Priva makes new findings, the information shown on these pages will update.
-Note that it may take up to 24 hours for new data to be represented in the charts.
+As your data changes and Priva makes new findings, the information shown on these pages updates.
+It may take up to 24 hours for new data to be represented in the charts.

 Explore the overview page